-- Students can extend their learning by engaging with ethical issues in the news, and by watching television programming about religious, philosophical and ethical issues. - Reading philosophical and ethical texts, for example the writings of philosophers such as John Hick or Richard Swinburne. - Using past examination papers and sample papers (available on the OCR website and our own google classrooms pages) to attempt practice essays or write essay plans. - Independent wider reading is essential for success at AS and A2 Level pupils should use reading lists provided by teachers. - Engage with extra-curricular activities, such as supporting the delivery of Philosophy Club to Foundation students and completing an EPQ on any religious or philosophical enquiry question - Utilise our department's A level google classrooms pages: - A level Philosophy: hwfwvok - A level Ethics: ttvieej - A level Buddhism: jb544iw
+- Students can extend their learning by engaging with ethical issues in the news, and by watching television programming about religious, philosophical and ethical issues. - Reading philosophical and ethical texts, for example the writings of philosophers such as John Hick or Richard Swinburne. - Using past examination papers and sample papers (available on the OCR website and our own google classrooms pages) to attempt practice essays or write essay plans.

+- Independent wider reading is essential for success at AS and A2 Level pupils should use reading lists provided by teachers. - Engage with extra-curricular activities, such as supporting the delivery of Philosophy Club to Foundation students and completing an EPQ on any religious or philosophical enquiry question - Utilise our department's A level google classrooms pages:

+A level Philosophy: hwfwvok

+A level Ethics: ttvieejA level Buddhism: jb544iw

 There is a wealth of excellent enrichment available to students on the internet and on our google classrooms page, including access to original source texts and podcasts from philosophers, as well as there being an academic reading library in G7.
+University of Chester lectures have also been made available to our students, as well as Candle Conferences, to support students' understandings of the A level course and beyond.